example42/example42.github.io/_drafts/2017-02-13-exec-done-right.md

 But please keep in mind that with great power comes great responsibility.

-You (as the author of the Exec resource type declaration) are reponsible for idempotency and error handling.
+You (as the author of the Exec resource type declaration) are responsible for idempotency and error handling.

 Best practice is to have an Exec resource for one-time commands only.
 This does not refer to a single puppet run, but throughout the life cycle of the system.

-Don't forget to make use of the exec resource type paramaters for idempotency:
+Don't forget to make use of the exec resource type parameters for idempotency:

   - onlyif
   - unless